The New Jump Chaplain and the Sinister Origin of the Skull Helm

 I’ve been running a foot Chaplain with my Imperial Fists for two editions now, mostly because he’s actually painted and I refuse to feel bad about it.
 He works, he fits the force, he gets the job done.
 I have something like eleven boxes of grey plastic waiting in my hobby room and I don’t need to be adding to them every time a new character kit drops.

 The Jump Chaplain is the first model in a while that’s made me want to build a new character.
-The smoke plume underneath him is the detail that keeps pulling me back — it shows him decelerating for landing, mid-action in a specific and legible way.
-The 2016 Blood Angels jump Chaplain was a good sculpt but a static one.
-Good pose, clearly a Chaplain, clearly airborne, but frozen.
-This one reads as arriving at speed.
+The smoke plume underneath him is the detail that keeps pulling me back.
+It shows him decelerating for landing, mid-action in a specific and legible way.
+The 2016 Blood Angels jump Chaplain was a good sculpt with a frozen pose; the smoke plume on this one is what fixes the airborne problem.

 GW confirmed no chapter-specific markings on this kit, which is the decision that matters most for hobbyists outside the Blood Angels range.
-Raven Guard, Salamanders, Iron Hands, any successor chapter with an assault focus that has never had a proper jump Chaplain option — they all have one now.
+Raven Guard, Salamanders, Iron Hands, any successor chapter with an assault focus that has never had a proper jump Chaplain option, all of them have one now.
 The reveal photos show him in Blood Angels red, and the visual debt to 2016 is obvious, but the intent is clearly broader than that.

-He grants +1 to wound for his unit — the Litany of Hate, carried forward from 10th edition — making him a reliable combat buff for Vanguard Veterans in the Armageddon box.
+He grants +1 to wound for his unit through the Litany of Hate, carried forward from 10th edition, which makes him a reliable combat buff for Vanguard Veterans in the Armageddon box.
 Specific litanies, additional special rules, point cost: none of that’s confirmed yet.
 GW is still drip-feeding information ahead of the June launch, as the whole Armageddon reveal cycle has been weekly drops rather than one big info dump.

 Whether the broader Chaplain range gets attention alongside the 11th edition codexes, I genuinely don’t know.
-The foot Chaplain is showing its age.
-The Bike Chaplain hasn’t been touched in years…
+The foot Chaplain is showing its age, and the Bike Chaplain hasn’t been touched in years.

 Spotted an error?
 Or want to share something with us?
 Write us at grimdarkgamerhq[at]gmail.com.